Wellington School, Bebington

 Wellington School was a small private day school in Wellington Road, Bebington, Metropolitan Borough of Wirral, England, active between 1953 and 1995.

 History

-Founded by John Philip Fogg (born 1917) in 1953, the main school building (Mount Allars) was bought with the accrued 'war pay' owed to Mr Fogg, who was an officer in the mercantile marine, captured in 1941 by the Japanese and held as a POW for four years.
-A visionary and an idealist, Mr Fogg was deeply influenced by the educational reforms which were realised by a series of Christian school masters in the nineteenth century.
+Founded by John Philip Fogg (born 1917) in 1953, the main school building (Mount Allars) was bought with the accrued 'war pay' owed to Fogg, who was an officer in the mercantile marine, captured in 1941 by the Japanese and held as a POW for four years.
+A visionary and an idealist, Fogg was deeply influenced by the educational reforms which were realised by a series of Christian school masters in the nineteenth century.
 His interests included: playing the organ; the Middle Ages; mediaeval art, literature and architecture; chivalry; the Romantic poets; the Lake District and motoring in his vintage pre-war motor car.
 His churchmanship was "low" with a strong affiliation to nonconformity.